 reading from the child layout objects.You can see these steps in action in this widget:

 This kind of dependency reasoning is crucial to layout and more broadly to any kind of computation on trees.
 If you get the order of operations wrong, some layout object will try to read a value that hasn’t been computed yet, and the browser will have a bug.
-We’ll come back to this issue of dependencies later, where it will become even more important.
+We’ll come back to this issue of dependencies in Chapter 16, where it will become even more important.

-Anyway, with all of the sizes and positions now computed correctly, you should see the browser now correctly display all of the text on the page.
+Anyway, with all of the sizes and positions now computed correctly, our browser should display all of the text on the page in the right places.

 Formally, computations on a tree like this can be described by an attribute grammar.
 Attribute grammar engines analyze dependencies between different attributes to determine the right order to traverse the tree and calculate each attribute.